-The app will bring content from publishers from all over the world, and will also allow content owners to customize how are articles being displayed.
+The app will bring content from publishers from all over the world and will also allow content owners to customize how articles are displayed.
 News is basically a personalized feed of content and articles with the help of which Apple is trying to deliver the content its users desire.

-News will be rolling out in the US, UK, and Australia and it will include such popular publishers as NYT, ESPN, Conde Nast, and many others to follow.
+Apple News will be rolling out in the US, UK, and Australia, and it will include such popular publishers as NYT, ESPN, Conde Nast, and many others to follow.